Matt-McAuley/matt-mcauley.github.io/_projects/To-Do_Manager.md

 ## Summary

-This is a personal project where I created a website to manage 'Todos' which are contained within projects.
-Each 'Todo' has a title, description, due date, and priority and each project has a title.
-Todos can be expanded to view a popup of all their information.
-Both Todos and Projects can be edited or deleted.
-Clicking the add buttons creates a popup for the user to input the information for whichever they are creating.
-Todos are sorted by due date and projects are sorted alphabetically.
-The frontend for the project was developed using React, and the components and structure are listed under the src/ directory.
-The backend for storing the information is done in Flask and the database is SQLAlchemy which is all under the backend/ directory.
-Any action done on the website is stored within the database and upon page refresh is reloaded so no data is lost.
-Once the frontend was finished, the static files were addedto the backend folder and are SSR by Flask as a template.
-Fetch was used to communicate between the frontend and the backend API.
-This project taught me about Typescript, using React and JS libraries, creating an API with flask, using SQL and an ORM database, SSR, fetching data, and full-stack software development.
-It was very rewarding to develop this website over the course of months, integrating new things that I learned and being able to produce a full-stack website that is aesthetically pleasing and functional.
+This is a personal project where I created a website to manage 'To-Dos' which are contained within projects.
+Each 'To-Do' has a title, description, due date, and priority and each project has a title.
+To-Dos can be expanded to view a popup of all their information.
+Both To-Dos and Projects can be edited or deleted.
+Clicking the add buttons creates a popup form for the user to input the information for whichever they are creating.
+To-Dos are sorted by due date and projects are sorted alphabetically.

+The frontend for the project was developed using React and Typescript, and the components and structure are listed under the src/ directory. @emotion/styled CSS in TS was used to keep the CSS and its respective component contained together neatly.
+I utilized React Router to created client side routing between sign up, login, and home pages.
+Users can create an account on these pages and log in to view or edit their Projects and To-Dos.

+The backend API for persisting user data and logging in is done in Flask and the database is SQLAlchemy which is all contained under the backend/ directory.
+User accounts are encrypted and stored in the database and JWTs are used to authenticate users, with tokens being stored in HTTPOnly cookies.
+I then created a Dockerfile to containerize the project and allow for easy deployment on an OCI instance.

+This project taught me about Typescript, using React and JS libraries, creating an API with flask, using SQL and an ORM database, SSR, CSR, fetching data, authentication, full-stack software development, containerization, and cloud computing.
+It was very rewarding to develop this website iteratively over the course of many months, integrating new things that I learned and being able to produce a full-stack website that is aesthetically pleasing and functional.

 <div class="small-space"></div>